k754a/Key-Sounds/README.md

      - Example command: `cd /path/to/your/.py/file` followed by `python Keysounds.py`.

 3. **Executable (.exe) Option:**
    - If you prefer, you can download the script as an executable (.exe) file.
-It doesn't require additional package installations, but be cautious as it might be flagged by Windows Defender.
+It doesn't require additional package installations, but it might be flagged by Windows Defender.

 4. **Customize Key Sounds:**
    - For personalized key sounds, obtain an audio file (e.g., .mp3).